HumanSignal/labelImg/README.md

 You can edit the [data/predefined_classes.txt](https://github.com/tzutalin/labelImg/blob/master/data/predefined_classes.txt) to load pre-defined classes

+### General steps from scratch

+* Build and launch. `make all; python labelImg.py`

+* Click 'Change default saved annotation folder' in Menu/File

+* Click 'Open Dir'

+* Click 'Create RectBox'

+The annotation will be saved to the folder you specifiy

 ### Hotkeys

 * Ctrl + r : Change the defult target dir which saving annotation files